 - 3) Two-factor authentication

 - a) Propose standard to NITC Directory Workgroup

 - Lead Entity: IMServices

-- Timeframe: September 31, 2004 meetingFunding: No funding required for this task
+- Timeframe: September 30, 2004 meeting

+- Funding: No funding required for this task

+- Status (March 2005): Timeline to be revised.

 - b) Propose standard to SGC

 - Lead Entity: IMServices

-- Timeframe: November 18, 2004 meeting
+- Timeframe: December 2004 meeting

 - Funding: No funding required for this task

+- Status (March 2005): Timeline to be revised.

 - 4) Pilot single sign-on

 - a) Provide Web-Based Single sign-on (WSSO) guideline to any client/application that desires it.

 - Lead Entity: IMServices

-- Timeframe: September 31, 2004
+- Timeframe: September 30, 2004

 - Funding: IMServices

+- Status (March 2005): Timeline to be revised.

-F. Implement incident reporting requirements
+C. Implement incident reporting requirements